-The size exclusion characteristics of non-demineralized bone collagen.
-In order to evaluate the impact of mineral on the size exclusion properties of bone collagen, we prepared a column of nondemineralized bone that contained the same amount of collagen as the demineralized bone column (see Table 5).
-We then compared the elution volume of different test molecules on the columns packed with non-demineralized and demineralized bone collagen.
+The Size Exclusion Characteristics of Nondemineralized Bone Collagen-To evaluate the impact of mineral on the size exclusion properties of bone collagen, we prepared a column of nondemineralized bone that contained the same amount of collagen as the demineralized bone column (see Table 5).
+We then compared the elution volume of different test molecules on the columns packed with nondemineralized and demineralized bone collagen.
 The results of these experiments showed that the presence of mineral in the same amount of collagen dramatically reduces the elution volume of glucose but does not comparably affect the elution volume of fetuin, albumin, and high molecular weight dextran.
-The average reduced separation due to the presence of mineral, 70 ml, is comparable to the reduced volume of water in the column bed (67 ml, Table 7), and the reduced volume of water is due to the volume occupied by mineral (62 ml, Table 7).
+The average reduced separation because of the presence of mineral, 70 ml, is comparable with the reduced volume of water in the column bed (67 ml; Table 7), and the reduced volume of water is because of the volume occupied by mineral (62 ml; Table 7).
 Mineral therefore occupies a space in bone collagen that is occupied by water in demineralized bone collagen, and this water compartment is accessible to glucose but not fetuin, albumin, or high molecular weight dextran.

-The size exclusion characteristics of the collagen fibril: insights into the function of non-collagenous bone constituents in bone mineralization.
-The type I collagen fibril plays several critical roles in bone mineralization.
-The mineral in bone is located primarily within the fibril (1-6), and during mineralization the fibril is formed first and then water within the fibril is replaced with mineral (1,2)).
+The Size Exclusion Characteristics of the Collagen Fibril, Insights into the Function of Noncollagenous Bone Constituents in Bone Mineralization-The type I collagen fibril plays several critical roles in bone mineralization.
+The mineral in bone is located primarily within the fibril (1-6), and during mineralization the fibril is formed first, and water within the fibril is then replaced with mineral (1, 2).
 The collagen fibril therefore provides the aqueous compartment in which mineral grows.
-The present study shows that the physical structure of the collagen fibril plays an important additional role in mineralization: the role of a gatekeeper that allows molecules smaller than a 6 kDa protein to freely access the water within the fibril while preventing molecules larger than a 40 kDa protein from entering the fibril.
-Molecules smaller than a 6 kDa protein can therefore interact directly with apatite crystals growing within the fibril while molecules larger than a 40 kDa protein cannot.
+This study shows that the physical structure of the collagen fibril plays an important additional role in mineralization, i.e. the role of a gatekeeper that allows molecules smaller than a 6-kDa protein to freely access the water within the fibril while preventing molecules larger than a 40-kDa protein from entering the fibril.
+Molecules smaller than a 6-kDa protein can therefore interact directly with apatite crystals growing within the fibril, whereas molecules larger than a 40-kDa protein cannot.